How to Build A Dog Ramp for SUV

 Image source: toby_the_bernese_

 The prime goal of building a ramp is to help your dog get on and off the SUV easily and to spare the owners from carrying their pooch around all the time.
-A sturdy dog ramp will resolve these issues, but it should be stable enough for your pooch to use it on their own.
+A sturdy dog ramp will resolve these issues, but it should be stable enough for your pooch to use it on its own.
 There are several things you need to consider in order to build a perfect SUV ramp, and we’re going to cover each one.
 If you are a rookie, you will find our guidelines useful!

 Our hairy friends can be terrified of unstable ramps that tremble under their paws.
 They will refuse to go any near such ramps and will probably wreak havoc if you force them to use them.
 You can blame your dog, but in this case, we’ll point the finger at you.